EzioTheDeadPoet/SME-FT-/README.md

 #### **What is included in this List ?**

-- This list has 3 Useable Profiles:
+- This list has 3 playable profiles:
    1. For people wanting to use FNIS
    2. For people wanting to use Nemesis
    3. For people who don't want to use either of them.